The Neuman Family

 The couple spent two years and $10 million dollars to restore the hotel to its former grand days of Romanesque, Gothic, and Neoclassical design elements.
 The interior was built to infuse a “genteel, turn-of-the-century decor that would honor its past and celebrate its future.”
 The hotel reopened in late 2000 to an appreciative community with facilities that included an upscale restaurant named “Larks.”

-In April 2013, the Neumans purchased Lithia Springs Resort (on Ashland’s north side), the Lake of the Woods Resort, as well as the former Windmill Inn (now known as Ashland Hills Hotel & Suites).
+In April 2011, the Neumans purchased Lithia Springs Resort (on Ashland’s north side), and by 2013 the former Windmill Inn (now known as Ashland Hills Hotel & Suites).
 The former Windmill Inn had been closed since 2007, except for the 70-suite structure known as the “Village Suites at Ashland Hill” which was and is still in operation.
 Located close to I-5 on Ashland Street, this revitalization centered on the hotel’s 230 existing guest rooms and renovating facilities that include a large banquet room, two tennis courts, swimming pool, and another restaurant.
-Today, Ashland Hills Hotel & Suites features 173 rooms, and a hip on-site restaurant, Luna Cafe + Mercantile.
+Today, Ashland Hills Hotel & Suites features 183 rooms, and a hip on-site restaurant, Luna Cafe + Mercantile.

-Sources: Becky Neuman, “Ashland Springs Hotel: About the Hotel–History” at Ashland Springs Hotel (with Images); Greg Stiles, “An uncertain future,” Mail Tribune, January 28, 2002, at Hurdles Overcome; “Breckenridge Lands: Breckenridge Discovered,” at Ralph Rounds, Becky’s Father; Sarah Lemon, “Thinking Big,” Mail Tribune, April 14, 2013, at More History; “Ashland Springs Hotel owners buy former Windmill Inn,” Daily Tidings, April 5, 2013, at Windmill Inn Acquisition; Damian Mann, “Ashlanders plan major upgrade for Red Lion,” Mail Tribune, August 2, 2013, at Red Lion Purchase.
+Sources: Becky Neuman, “Ashland Springs Hotel: About the Hotel–History” at Ashland Springs Hotel (with Images); Greg Stiles, “An uncertain future,” Mail Tribune, January 28, 2002, at Hurdles Overcome; “Breckenridge Lands: Breckenridge Discovered,” at Ralph Rounds, Becky’s Father; Sarah Lemon, “Thinking Big,” Mail Tribune, April 14, 2013, at More History; “Ashland Springs Hotel owners buy former Windmill Inn,” Daily Tidings, April 5, 2013, at Windmill Inn Acquisition.